RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.48 (xx-Nov-2014)
+   - NEW: Added the RT-AC68P to the list of supported devices
+   - FIXED: Samba would fail to start if the router admin username contained upper case characters.
+Samba was modified to have it try to local the UNIX user as provided (it was previously only trying upper and lower case versions) (Samba 3.6 bug)

 376.48 Beta 3 (02-Nov-2014)
    - CHANGED: Updated miniupnpd to release 1.9 (plus upstream PCP fix)
    - FIXED: Couldn't edit share permissions for Samba if your disk